 One of the most common question we hear is, “What is Art Therapy?”.
 It is a great question because it can take many forms!
 Art Therapy is a mental health profession that enriches the lives of individuals of all ages (including adults), families, couples and communities through the process of art making, creativity, psychology and the human experience.
 The healing process of art therapy takes place within the same psychotherapeutic relationship as traditional talk therapy.
 Art Therapy is facilitated by a trained Art Therapist who is a professional with a Master’s level degree and either licensure or board certification in art therapy.
 Art Therapists have a vast knowledge of how to safely utilize and manage the art content clients create in sessions.
 All of our clinicians at Sage House hold Masters degrees in Art Therapy and are registered and board certified through the Art Therapy Credentials Board (ATBC).
 Our therapists are also active members of the American Art Therapy Association (AATA) as well as the local Washington DC art therapy association (PATA).
 Many of our clinicians present annually at the national conferences held throughout the United States.
-To learn more about Art Therapy, please visit the AATA website at or visit our blog by clicking here.
+To learn more about Art Therapy, please visit the AATA website at or visit our blog.

 We know that with you entrust your mental health is extremely important and that it may feel overwhelming to jump into something new you have never tried before.
 For this reason, our art therapists work with you to find just the right balance between art and counseling, always empowering you with the best choice for you.
 Your modality of therapy may also evolve over time.
 For example, many clients come to our practice with an interest in art therapy, but express concerns about “not being artistic” or feeling like they “don’t know what to create”.
 If you feel that way, you are not alone and we hear you.
 We want to work with you to create a therapy experience that is comforting and supportive, while introducing you to tools and ways of working that may be helpful in bringing about healing and lasting change.
 This means we listen to your concerns and therapy goals and together, create a plan that works best for you.